ela-sarhani/Orienteering-Problem-Solver/README.md

 - The exact methods are intended as baselines and optimality references for the smaller instances.
 - The metaheuristics use the same solution container and visualization style, so their outputs can be compared directly.
-- The scientific report is intentionally left out of this implementation pass.